You are here: HomeEasy Guitar Tips

 Tip 8: Use The "What was that?"
 Look

-OK, technically this isn't an easy guitar tip, it's a way to cover a mistake while teasing another person.
+OK, technically this isn't an easy guitar tip, it is instead a way to admit a mistake while teasing another person.

 I was given this advice by my original guitar instructor.
 He's played with hundreds of professional musicians, of all levels of ability.
 He's played with nationally touring bands, and is an occasional studio musician.
 I'm open to any and all advice he offers.